1️⃣ Setting up our agent

 ) -> None:

-"""Add a batch of transitions to the replay memory."""
+"""Add a batch of transitions to the replay memory.
+All inputs are GPU tensors and stay on

 # Check shapes & datatypes